compGeom-s23/compGeom-s23.github.io/Projects/P4-guard.md

 ***

 ### What and how to turn in
 You will receive the assignment on GitHub, but there will be no startup code.
 To submit, simple push your code into your github repository for this assignment.

-Don’t forget to add a README file containing:  a brief, description of the project; how to use your code (what keys to press to drawa the polygon and anything else in the interface); a list of bugs (if any) and when they happen;  a list of the main functions you implemented (); any extra features you implemented.
+Add a README file containing:  a brief, description of the project;  info on the interface, i.e. everything one  needs to  know in order to run your code; a list of known bugs (if any) and when they happen;  a list of the main functions you implemented (); any extra features you implemented.

 Do not turn in any object or executable files.